- Seeing a doctor early can help slow the progress of COPD.

 - Will I need to take medications for the rest of my life?

 - What else can I do to feel better?

-Anxiety, depression, stress, and fear are common with COPD.
-These tend to increase as the disease gets worse.
+Anxiety, depression, and stress are common in people who have COPD.
+These may increase as the disease progresses.
 It can be very helpful to talk about how you feel.
 Share your concerns with your healthcare team, as well as with your family and friends.